Israel2800/orm-e-commerce-backend/README.md

 Create a back end for an e-commerce website that allows the company to add, upgrade and delete specific information they decide to use, making them more competitive with other e-commerce companies.

 ## User Story
-AS A manager at an internet retail company, I WANT a back end for my e-commerce website that uses the latest technologies, SO THAT my company can compete with other e-commerce companies
+AS A manager at an internet retail company, I WANT a back end for my e-commerce website that uses the latest technologies, SO THAT my company can compete with other e-commerce companies.

 ## Technologies
 ```